In and Around–what bounds Death Valley and vicinity?

 We like exploring national parks and other scenic areas we can reach in a day’s drive from Tucson, Arizona.
 In years past, those trips might be for a run or bike ride.
 My running started to decline prematurely in my 40s.
 When I reached 50, I started using bicycles a lot.
 My wife can still run well, but is happy to ride bikes, too.
 Meanwhile, point and shoot cameras had become smarter, so I started carrying a camera circa 2005, to record what I saw.
 Over the years, Death Valley National Park has became our preferred destination when we have a few days free.
 We line up a room at Furnace Creek Ranch, drive there, then use that as our base of operations to explore the vicinity.

 What is a reasonable scope for this project?
 One good context demarcation is the Lake Manly extended watershed.
 Death Valley is the bed of Lake Manly, the lowest point in a broad region of interconnected lakes when it’s wet enough that the lakes refill.
 That’s happened many times, with the earliest version of a lake in the valley occurring 3.35 million years ago as glacial climate emerged in North America.
-Here’s the most recent appearance of that lake system.
+Here’s the most recent appearance of that lake system, which has largely dried up since the end of the Pleistocene epoch, 11,700 years ago.
+It will refill again when climate becomes wetter.

 We’ve explored a lot of this area and taken thousands of photos.
 The west boundary of the watershed is the crest of the Sierra Nevada Mountains.
 I’m adding in the west slope of the Sierras as well.
 That’s a remarkably scenic region that includes the world’s largest trees, the giant sequoias.
 When my wife and I participated in the Death Ride from 2005-2009, I hauled our bikes to and from the ride and picked up my wife at the Reno NV airport since her work schedule limited her free time.
 The most direct route is up the Owens River Valley and through Mono Basin.
 I tended to take longer routes and side trips to the other side of Sierras.